 3. Data is inherently meaningless.
 The context is what makes it meaningful.

-4. Some basic, non-specialist terminology can go a really long way in creating a data literate organization that uses technology effectively and ethically.
+4. Some basic, non-specialist terminology about reporting can go a really long way in creating a data literate organization that uses technology effectively and ethically.

 Data is simply one part of the collective way we make meaning.
 Widespread data literacy is just as important as the widespread ability to read and widespread basic numeracy.
 These are all just methods of transforming our ephemeral thoughts into a code that can be decoded into meaning by other people.
 Just as reading as basic literacy — the act of deciphering and making meaning out of patterns of squiggles — is achievable by huge numbers of people, so too data literacy is achievable.